jiarong/SSUsearch/README.md

 	wget http://lyorn.idyll.org/~gjr/public2/misc/SSUsearch_db.tgz
 	tar -xzvf SSUsearch_db.tgz

 Parameters related to databases are **Ali_template, Copy_db, Gene_db_cc, Gene_db, Gene_model_org, Gene_tax_cc, Gene_tax, and Hmm**.
 First part of each database files its variable in Makefile. e.g. Ali_template.silva_lsu.fasta is for Ali_template.
-Set values of these parameters to paths of their database in Makefile.
+Set values of these parameters to *absolute paths** of their database in Makefile.
 Again, we can also set variables as commandline arguments.
 The default value should be OK for this tutorial if you follow the above steps.

-Other than wgs data files, a design file is also needed for diversity analysis in mothur.
+Other than wgs data files, **a design file** is also needed for diversity analysis in mothur.
 [Some description](http://www.mothur.org/wiki/Design_header_file) can be found in mothur wiki.
 Use the first column as sample tag and second as treatment.
 Sample tag is the first part of wgs data file names. e.g. For M1.fa.gz, the tag is M1.

 	# download a test dataset and its design file
 	wget -r -np -nH --cut-dir=4 --reject="index.html*" http://lyorn.idyll.org/~gjr/public2/misc/SSUsearch/test/